Eviction GuidesEngland3 January 202613 min read

 Ground 10: Some Rent Unpaid

 Discretionary ground - any rent arrears at notice AND hearing date.
-Doesn't require 2 months.
+Doesn't require the Ground 8 threshold.
 Court considers reasonableness.

 Ground 11: Persistent Delay